Last updated on May 21st, 2021 at 04:15 pm

 Founded in 2002, the Illinois Policy Institute is a nonprofit think tank.
 They describe themselves on their about page as: “an independent organization generating public policy solutions aimed at promoting personal freedom and prosperity in Illinois.”
 The Institute’s founder is Springfield native Greg Blankenship, who left the group in 2009.
-The Institute’s CEO and president is John Tillman and according to Rachel Wells from the Illinois Times, Tillman states their mission as “to advance free-market principles and policies so we look for data that supports that.”
+According to Rachel Wells from the Illinois Times, the Institute’s CEO and the president is John Tillman.
+Tillman states their mission is “to advance free-market principles and policies, so we look for data that supports that.”
 Tillman also attends Tea Party rallies promoting revolution.
-Illinois Policy Institute covers topics such as economics, education, politics and more.
+Illinois Policy Institute covers topics such as economics, education, politics, and more.

 Funded by / Ownership